 Seagrass Ecosystem of Lignumvitae Key

-- There are three types of seagrass most common in the Florida Keys, these are turtle grass, shoal grass and manatee grass.
+- There are three types of seagrass most common in the Florida Keys: turtle grass, shoal grass and manatee grass.

-- Seagrass are flowering plants.
-The flowers are pollinated by the movement of the water over the grass beds.
-Recently scientists have discovered that small marine crustaceans also help to pollinate the flowers.
+- Seagrass are flowering plants that are pollinated by the movement of the water over the grass beds.
+Recently scientists have discovered that small marine crustaceans also help pollinate the flowers.
 Acting like bees, the tiny marine creatures carry sticky pollen grains on their backs as they visit the flowers to feed.
-Seagrass can also reproduce vegetatively, by spreading underground stems called “rhizomes.”
+Seagrass can also reproduce vegetatively, by spreading underground stems called rhizomes.

-- A diverse array of sea creatures live in the seagrass ecosystem.
-These include manatees, sea turtles, stingrays, crabs, snails, starfish, anemones and countless fish species.
+- A diverse array of sea creatures live in the seagrass ecosystem, including manatees, sea turtles, stingrays, crabs, snails, starfish, anemones and countless fish species.
 Many of these animals are experts at camouflage.
 Snorkelers must move slowly and be very patient to catch a glimpse of the creatures living in and among the blades of grass.

 - Seagrass helps keep water clear.
-The rhizomes hold bottom sediments in place and the blades help to trap fine sediments from the water column.
+The rhizomes hold bottom sediments in place and the blades trap fine sediments from the water column.

-In Lignumvitae Key Botanical State Park, the seagrass ecosystem is one of the park’s greatest natural resources.
-To reduce impacts of propellers on the seagrass flats, all seagrass areas under 3 ft deep in state park waters are closed to combustion motors.
-However, anglers can still access the flats by tilting their motor up and polling into the shallows.
+To reduce impacts of propellers on the seagrass flats, all seagrass areas less than 3-feet deep in state park waters are closed to combustion motors.
+However, anglers can still access the flats by tilting their motor up and poling into the shallows.

 If you are planning to boat in the Islamorada area, refer to a navigation chart or GPS to plan your trip.
-Use the marked boating channels to travel inside the park water to help protect the precious seagrass ecosystem.
+Use the marked boating channels to travel inside park waters and help protect the precious seagrass ecosystem.